HomeGlossary

 Explainability in AI Systems and Regulatory Frameworks

-Platforms built for AI governance support this by establishing structured processes for documenting how models make decisions, tracking where explanations are required, and generating the evidence needed for audits and regulatory review.
+AI governance platforms help by tracking where explanations are required, documenting model behavior, and maintaining evidence for audits and regulatory reviews.

 Summary